Frequently Asked Questions

 Can other people see that I have a port?

-The port is placed under your skin and is generally not noticeable even if that area of your abdomen is exposed.
+The port is placed under your skin and fat and is generally not noticeable even if that area of your abdomen is exposed.

 Can the LAP-BAND® System be removed?

 Although the LAP-BAND® Adjustable Gastric Banding System is not meant to be removed, it can be removed.
-After the removal, though, patients gain more weight.
+After the removal, though, patients may gain weight.

 Will I need plastic surgery for the surplus skin when I have lost a lot of weight?

 That is not always the case.
-As a rule, plastic surgery will not be considered for at least a year or two after the operation since the skin will sometimes mold itself around the new body tissue.
-Give the skin the time it needs to adjust before you decide to have more surgery.
+Plastic surgery is most beneficial a year or two after the operation since the skin will sometimes mold itself around the new body tissue.
+Give the skin the time it needs to adjust before you decide to have plastic surgery.

 Is it true that the LAP-BAND® System seems "tighter" in the morning?